BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Hands off the shiny shirt, that's mine!** `ACTIVE`

-During a Scenario that involves picking up and carrying Objectives, and during his Move, Shagrat can choose a friendly model within 3" who is carrying an Objective and take an Intelligence test.
-If passed, he gains possession of the Objective, even if not normally allowed to be passed.
-He can also carry multiple Objectives, even if the Scenario normally doesn't allow for it.
+During a Scenario that involves picking up and carrying Objectives, Shagrat can use this special rule at any point during his Move.
+If he does, he may select any friendly model within 3" that is carrying an Objective and take an Intelligence Test.
+If the test is passed, Shagrat immediately gains possession of that Objective, even if the Scenario would not normally allow for that Objective to be passed.
+Additionally, Shagrat can always carry multiple Objectives, even if the Scenario would state that models can only carry one.

 - **Cleaving Blow** `ACTIVE`

-If this model rolls a natural 6 To Wound, and the Wound is successful, the target suffers 2 Wounds rather than 1.
+If this model rolls a natural 6 To Wound when making a Strike, and the Wound is successful, then the target will suffer 2 Wounds rather than 1.

 </div>